 So how do we combat ‘zoom fatigue’?

 With millions of users meeting via zoom each day, it seems as though virtual meetings are here to stay.
 So how can we help keep our teams from reaching a virtual burnout?
-Harvard Business Review recently shared some great quick tips on combatting zoom fatigue: [iii]
+Harvard Business Review recently shared some great quick tips on combating zoom fatigue: [iii]

 - Avoid multitasking – When attending a zoom meeting, do your best to be present.
 Close other tabs and projects you are working on and use the time to interact with your team.